John Arbuthnot: As a Scriblerian

 In 1713, Arbuthnot continued his political satire with Proposals for printing a very curious discourse... a treatise of the art of political lying, with an abstract of the first volume.
 As with other works that Arbuthnot encouraged, this systemizes a rhetoric of bad thinking and writing.
 He proposes to teach people to lie well.
 Similar lists and systems are in Alexander Pope's Peri Bathos and John Gay and Pope's Memoirs of Martinus Scriblerus.
 Also in 1713, Arbuthnot was made a physician of Chelsea Hospital, which provided him with a house.
 It was this house that hosted the meetings of the Scriblerus Club, which had as its members Harley (now Earl of Oxford), St. John (now Viscount Bolingbroke), Pope, Gay, Swift, and Thomas Parnell.
 According to all the members of the club, Arbuthnot was the one who contributed the most in ideas, and he was the only source they could draw upon when satirizing the sciences, and his was the idea for the Memoirs of Martinus Scriblerus, a pedantic man who, like Arbuthnot's earlier opponent, Dr Woodward, would read three or four lines of Classical literature and deduce a universal (and absurd) truth from them.

-The Club met for only a year, as Queen Anne died in July of 1714, and the Club met for the last time in November of that year.
+The club met for only a year, as Queen Anne died in July 1714, and the club met for the last time in November of that year.
 When Anne died, she had no will.
 Consequently, all her servants were left without positions and entirely at the mercy of the next administration – an administration that was chosen by the enemies of Arbuthnot and the other Scriblerans.
 When George I came to the throne, Arbuthnot lost all of his royal appointments and houses, but he still had a vigorous medical practice.
 He lived at "the second door from the left in Dover Street" in Piccadilly.